roman-milk/roman-milk.github.io/sex-cult-initiation-chaperone.md

  Finally, I retrieved my purse and pulled out the cherry-wood box.
 Janie looked over and her eyebrows rose up her forehead.

  "Already?
 I only just got used to the last one."
-Report_Story #2